Scientists Made a Car Paint So Black It Looks Like a Hole in Reality

 What changed

-New reports specify the use of carbon nanotubes and the ease of application.
+New reports specify the use of hybrid nano-technology and carbon pigment to ensure the coating is durable.

 Live updates